Learn To Read Thai - Tutorial 1

 If you are serious about learning how to read Thai, I highly recommend the following two books.
-These two books taught me almost everything I know and I still use them almost every day for reference purposes.
+These two books taught me almost everything I know and I still use them frequently for reference purposes.

 Most of the phrase books and text books for beginners that I have bought sit on my bookshelf accumulating dust.
-They are next to useless and good only to fuel the fire, except that it is never cold enough here to need a fire.
+They are next to useless and good only to fuel the fire, except that it is never cold enough where I live in southern Thailand to need a fire.
 However, if a sudden cold snap happens to descend, I will be grateful to Lonely Planet.

 If you want to learn how to speak Thai, learning to read Thai will assist your pronunciation enormously.
-If you are trying to learn to speak Thai from books that use hopeless transliteration systems you are wasting your time because Thais won't be able to understand you.
+If you are trying to learn to speak Thai from books that use utterly useless transliteration systems you are wasting your time because your pronunciation will be hopelessly wrong and Thais won't be able to understand you.